Ohdele/JobBoardPlatform/README.md

 ## Backend Development (Flask)

 ### Overview
 I focused on setting up the backend for the JobBoardPlatform project using Flask.
-This involved initializing a Flask project, configuring the environment, developing API endpoints, and testing them.
+This involved initializing a Flask project, configuring the environment, installing necessary packages, and creating initial files for the project structure.

 ### Backend Setup